-Every pension plan must have a procedure to establish a funding policy for plan objectives.
-A funding policy relates to how much money is needed to pay promised benefits.
+Every pension plan must have a procedure for establishing a funding policy to carry out plan objectives.
+A funding policy relates to the level of assets needed to pay for benefits promised under the plan currently and over the years.
 The funding policy of the Plan is as follows: